cloudmesh-community/sp19-222-92/project-report/report.md

 method is used because it is easier to implement.
 In the linear calculation result in each variable being apart of a linear combination of the initial variables: k \geq p

 S_i = w_ix_i + … w_ipxp for I = 1,…, k

 S = Wx
-x
 Wx represents the weighted matrix in linear conversion.
-Ap*k is the same as aAp*k which are new variables or s identified as hidden or latent variables according to
+Ap*k is the same as x =As which are new variables or s identified as hidden or latent variables according to
 @fodor2002survey.
 When using the matrix x in terms of n x p the equations is